Entry 3 Personal & Social Development

 What will I learn?

-Your individualised curriculum puts you at the centre and an exciting and engaging timetable has been put together for you over 4 days with day 5 focussing on industry placement.
+Through a combination of interactive sessions, practical activities, trips and visits you will develop a strong foundation equipping you for the future.
 You will complete an Open Awards qualification in Skills for Further Learning and Employment that includes a range of interesting and relevant topics designed to help you problem solve, communicate and lead, be creative and innovative, use your initiative and ensure that your mental and physical well-being and health play a key role.
 Taking part in enriching activities in college and in the community will be a focus to enable you to be a part of your local community where you will live and work as independently as possible.
-You will have sessions in our independent living flat, learning essential household skills so you can help out at home and be prepared for living independently or in supported living.

 What will the course lead on to?